Harriet Bridgeman: Bridgeman Library

 During her time as an editor and author, Bridgeman discovered the need for easier access to illustrations of works of art.
 There was no central and convenient way to obtain colour transparencies or black-and-white prints other than by going from museum to museum.
 The concept of the Bridgeman Art Library emerged in 1972 and developed to allow users to access thousands of images at the same time providing extra income for the museums, collections, artists and institutions which it represents.
 The library now has offices in Germany, France, Italy, England, and the United States and Lady Bridgeman continues to travel internationally in order to support the development of collections and the access to arts generally.

 In addition to running the Library, Bridgeman was a founder member of BAPLA British Association of Picture Libraries and Agencies and has chaired their executive committee with special responsibility for copyright.
 She compiled their first publication on the standardisation of terms in use in the picture industry.
-She also represents The Artists' Collecting Society CIC on the British Copyright Council (BCC), was a Trustee of the British Sporting Art Trust and the Imperial College Healthcare Charity, and is a member of the Intellectual Property Advisory Committee (IPAC) and a Director of the International Catalogue Raisonné Association (ICRA).
-She also sits on the council of the Artists' General Benevolence Institution.
+She also represents The Artists' Collecting Society CIC on the British Copyright Council (BCC), was a Trustee of the British Sporting Art Trust and the Imperial College Healthcare Charity, and is a member of the Intellectual Property Advisory Committee (IPAC) and a Director of the International Catalogue Raisonné Association] (ICRA).
+She also sits on the council of the Artists' General Benevolence Institution] and is a patron of Prisoners Abroad.

 Awards

 In 1997, Bridgeman was awarded the European Women of Achievement Award in the Arts.
 The award was given in recognition of the Bridgeman Art Library's promotion of European culture and the European scope of its clients, collections and research.
 In 2005, she was voted the International Business Woman of the Year by the judges of the International Business Awards.
 She has been given funding for three research projects within the arts by the European Union.
-In 2006, she founded a Community Interest Company, the Artists' Collecting Society to collect Artists’ Resale Right (Droit de Suite) on behalf of UK-based artists which includes, amongst its many members, Frank Auerbach and the estates of Lucian Freud, Barbara Hepworth, and Howard Hodgkin.
+In 2006, she founded a Community Interest Company, the Artists' Collecting Society to collect Artists’ Resale Right (Droit de Suite) on behalf of UK and EEA artists which includes, amongst its many members, Frank Auerbach and Flora Yukhnovich and the estates of Lucian Freud, Barbara Hepworth, and Paula Rego.

 Lady Bridgeman was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for her "services to art".